laravel/nova-docs/3.0/resources/README.md

 }
 ```

-Alternatively you can also check if the request is Nova requests within the `Observer` itself using the following:
+Alternatively, you can determine if the current HTTP request is serving a Nova related request within the `Observer` itself:

 ```php
 namespace App\Observers;